stove-panini/fontconfig-emoji/README.md

 For example, ☺ (Unicode U+263A, White Smiling Face) is supported by the Liberation family (Microsoft equivalents) as well as the URW family (PostScript equivalents).
 So, if ☺ is on a page declaring Arial, Times, Helvetica, etc, the non-emoji version will be rendered.

 *Side note: This could be why another very similar smiley exists in the emoji set.
 Maybe* 🙂 *(Unicode U+1F642, Slightly Smiling Face) is intended to be used as the modern plain smiley in order to avoid the font confusion that arises with the old U+263A.*

-### Optional files
-`70-no-mozilla-emoji.conf` blacklists EmojiOne Mozilla, the version of [Emoji One](https://github.com/eosrei/emojione-color-font) that's bundled with Firefox.
-Use this if you plan on installing another emoji font like the one from Google's [Noto](https://github.com/googlei18n/noto-emoji) project.